 Tofacitinib (By mouth)

-Treats rheumatoid arthritis, psoriatic arthritis, ulcerative colitis, and polyarticular course juvenile idiopathic arthritis (pcJIA).
+Treats rheumatoid arthritis, psoriatic arthritis, ulcerative colitis, ankylosing spondylitis, and polyarticular course juvenile idiopathic arthritis (pcJIA).

 Xeljanz, Xeljanz XRThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to tofacitinib.

 How to Use This Medicine:

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - If you take the extended-release tablet, part of the tablet may pass into your stools.
 This is normal and is nothing to worry about.